-US Permanent Residence (Green Card) grants the ability to live and work in the United States on a permanent basis.
-A green card holder must follow the conditions of being a US permanent resident in order to preserve their status.
-If a green card holder violates their status the green card can be revoked.
+US Permanent Residence (Green Card) grants the ability to live and work in the United States permanently.
+A green card holder must follow the conditions of being a US permanent resident to preserve their status.
+If a green card holder violates their status, it can be revoked.
 Here is how to maintain your green card and how it can be revoked.

 What should I expect as a green card holder?

 As a green card holder, you are expected to consider the United States your home and to respect and obey the laws of the United States.
 Having a green card also gives you new rights and responsibilities.
 Being a permanent resident is a privilege, not a right.
 The best example of this is a driver’s license.
-If you violate the conditions of your driver’s license it can be taken away revoking your ability to legally drive.
-Similarly, your green card can be taken away or revoked, if you violate the conditions of being a permanent resident.
-It is very difficult to maintain a green card while living for extended periods of time in more than one country at a time unless more than 50% of your time is spent in the US.
+If you violate the conditions of your driver’s license, it can be taken away, revoking your ability to drive legally.
+Similarly, your green card can be taken away or revoked if you violate the conditions of being a permanent resident.
+Maintaining a green card while living in more than one country is tough unless more than 50% of your time is spent in the US.

 What are my rights as a green card holder?